Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Do home warranties require HVAC maintenance to keep coverage valid?

 Yes, virtually all home warranty providers require that you maintain your HVAC system to remain eligible for claims.
-Skipping filter changes or going years without a professional tune-up is one of the most common grounds for claim denial.
+Skipping filter changes or going years without a professional tune-up is one of the most common grounds for claim denial, second only to pre-existing conditions.
 Most providers recommend monthly filter replacements and annual professional servicing by a licensed technician.
-Keep documentation of all HVAC maintenance work performed, as this can protect your claim if a provider disputes eligibility.
+Keep documentation of all HVAC maintenance work performed, since this can protect your claim if a provider disputes eligibility.

 Compare Home Warranty Options in Ohio